omondii/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10 mirror applicationa script that will copy the permissions of olleh to hello Directories_permissions adds x permission to all uses using the reursive method Change group changes the group ownership of hello to school
+10 mirror applicationa script that will copy the permissions of olleh to hello Directories_permissions adds x permission to all uses using the reursive method Change group changes the group ownership of hello to school 100-change_owner_and_group changes the owner and group for all files and subdirectories